statamic/migrator/README.md

     - Use the `--force` flag if you would like to overwrite previously migrated files.

     - While we hope to automate most of the common tedious stuff for you, anything more custom may need to be manually migrated.
-For this reason, we recommend getting familiar with the [upgrade guide](https://statamic.dev/upgrade-guide).
-Though we can't automate everything, hopefully you will find this package useful in your transition to v3.
+Checkout the [upgrade guide](https://statamic.dev/upgrade-guide) for more info on breaking changes.

 8) When you are finished and happy, feel free to delete your `site` and asset container folders from your v3 project root, and then run the following command: